Sold by Craig

 Four buyers Port Moody is built for.

 Port Moody is not Coquitlam.
 The buyer profiles, the lifestyle promises, and the resale stories are different.
-If your situation matches one of these four, the rest of this page maps which sub-neighbourhood fits.
+If your situation matches one of these four, the neighbourhood grid below maps which pocket fits.

 01